6 Steps for How to Use Compound Archery Bows

 What is a good speed for a compound bow?

-Even though today’s compound bows can seem pretty compact with fixed-blade heads, most experts recommend an arrow speed of 260-270 FPS.
-Keep in mind that the speed of an arrow can have a major impact on your shot.
-Arrow speed will also depend on your skill level and personal preferences.
+Even though today’s compound bows with fixed-blade heads can seem pretty compact, most experts recommend an arrow speed of 260-270 FPS.
+The speed of an arrow can have a major impact on your shot, and it will also depend on your skill level and personal preferences.

 -